GhorbaniF/4CSeqEnhancerDetection/README.md

     $ unzip pipe4C.zip
     $ cd pipe4C
 ```

 **Note:** the pipe4C.R and functions.R files need to be placed in the same folder.

+### Step2: generating coverage plots and all relevant data to use for data analysis

 - We used index (e.g., CGATGT) in the reverse primers to seperate diffrent genes in one sequence run.
 Based on this index we seperated the genes.
 Since for one index, there is four lanes in the sequencing, we have to combine the fastq files for each index: